cfarkas/amyg/README.md

                         Install environment and exit.
-  --use_conda           Run commands in conda env --use_docker          Run commands in docker image --threads THREADS     Number of CPUs (NCPUS) for gawn_config.sh --force               Overwrite database and gawn_config.sh if present --purge_all_envs      Remove the conda env and docker image, then exit.
+  --use_conda           Run commands in conda env --use_docker          Run commands in docker image --threads THREADS     Number of CPUs (NCPUs) for gawn_config.sh --force               Overwrite database and gawn_config.sh if present --purge_all_envs      Remove the conda env and docker image, then exit.
+  --dups                Enable chunk-based synteny BLAST to find duplicates (will run amyg_syntenyblast.py).
+  --chunk_size CHUNK_SIZE
+                        Chunk size for synteny-based duplication step (only used if --dups is enabled).
   -o OUTPUT, --output OUTPUT
                         Output directory (must exist) -a A                  StringTie GTF